Why use a travel agent for your honeymoon

 The unthinkable happens and the trip is off.
 Can you cancel your trip?
 You may not be covered after all, and your hard-earned deposit (or worse – more!) could be gone.
 Wish you had a travel agent to make sense of your coverage and advise?

 Don’t let it happen to you.
 There are many more reasons than I have space for.
 Not to mention the best value for your money – with special access to finding all sorts of deals (many unpublished) ranging from flights to hotels to dinner recommendations.

 Travel agents offer that “personal touch” to your travel planning experience, and they do it every day.
 Travel agents are experts in helping travelers get where they need to go and in helping to create possibilities most people never would have dreamed were realistic.

 They offer help and advice that the internet simply cannot provide.
 And they often do it for free.
 Bottom line, the question is not "Should you use a travel agent for your honeymoon?"
 It's "Can you afford not to?"

-RELATED: Anniversary and Romantic Getaways, Destination Wedding and Honeymoons, Trip Tips
+RELATED: Destination Wedding and Honeymoons, Trip Tips